realworldocaml/book/en/04-lists-options-and-patterns.md

 - : string option = None
 ```

-We have been explicit about grouping by using pranetheses here, but in fact the cons operator `::` is right associative, so the parentheses are unnecessary.
-It is equivalent to use the pattern `_ :: _ :: x :: _`.
+We have been explicit about grouping by using parentheses here, but in fact the
+cons operator `::` is right associative, so the parentheses are unnecessary.
+It
+is equivalent to use the pattern `_ :: _ :: x :: _`.

 ```ocaml
 # let third l =